 The ability to set group and user permissions, in these cases, becomes a required feature.

 Scorecards, dashboards, reports, initiatives and briefings should have an export facility to formats including Word, Excel, PowerPoint and PDF.
 The ability to archive all scorecard objects, as well as an entire system should be in place.

 Most solutions today are web-based applications and support all the primary web browsers.
-Some of these can be installed in a local datacentre.
-One of the primary functions of KPI management system is to centralise data, therefore the application needs to be ‘server’ driven.
+Some of these can be installed in a local data centre.
+One of the primary functions of the KPI management system is to centralise data, therefore the application needs to be ‘server’ driven.
 Desktop, laptop or for that matter tablet or mobile applications that do not refer to a central repository are not desirable.

-If you are looking for a system that has all of the functions described above then take a look at our KPI Software, tool, Scoreboard.
+If you are looking for a system that has all of the functions described above then take a look at Spider Impact® the world acclaimed KPI management tool.